VLDRospuskov/epamejc2020/README.md

 homework7.task1 -  Read text from a file and write it to another file by two ways - through byte and symbol streams.
                    Measure the runtime of both methods.

+homework8.task1 -  Write your own functional interfaces like BiFunction and Supplier (Producer).
+                   Create any class with several fields.
+Create a method that will take functional interfaces created earlier.
+Get 2 fields and process the received and return.

+homework8.task2 -  Use already written code.
+                   In class "StreamOperations" realize streams.

+homework9.task1 -  Write an emulator program for several ATMs and users.
+There is one general balance,
+                   there are several ATMs that work with this balance - imagine that they are in different parts of the city, and the balance is common.
+There are also several users who will go to these ATMs, replenish / withdraw / check the balance.